vinipsmaker/gsoc2014-boost/README.md

 #### The built in HTTP server way (low-overhead version w/o strong producer-consumer separation)

 1. Programmer's code instantiated a `boost::http::basic_message<unspecified>`
-   object and instructed `boost::http::basic_socket_acceptor` to fill its object and call a callback when a new message is ready.
+   object, a `boost::http::basic_socket<unspecified>` object and instructed `boost::http::basic_socket_acceptor` to fill its objects and call a callback when a new stream is ready.
+2. You instruct `basic_socket` to fill `basic_message` through the
+   `basic_socket::async_receive_message` function.
-2. You open Firefox and make a request.
+3. You open Firefox and make a request.
-3. The `boost::http::basic_socket_acceptor` reacts and call your callback upon some unspecified asio's event.
+4. The `boost::http::basic_socket_acceptor` reacts and call your callback upon some unspecified asio's event.
-4. You use `boost::http::basic_socket` API to respond to the request.
+5. You use `boost::http::basic_socket` API to respond to the request.
-5. The `boost::http::basic_socket` object free the channel to allow the `boost::http::basic_socket_acceptor` object emit new messages or messages that were queued.
+6. The `boost::http::basic_socket` object free the channel to allow the `boost::http::basic_socket_acceptor` object emit new messages or messages that were queued.